Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Time Series Models

+\chg{This initial psychometric testing illustrates the first step in the modeling guidelines: evaluating the factor structure.
+While examining additional time points could further refine these insights, doing so for many time points (e.g., 50) quickly becomes impractical.
+In such cases, selecting a subset of time points (e.g., 3 or 4) can provide approximate information, which should then be complemented by subsequent modeling steps.}

+\chg{Given the largely heuristic nature of this testing procedure, it is particularly important to use scales that have been psychometrically validated rather than ad hoc implementations.
+If the underlying factor model is unclear, there is currently no reliable method for modeling latent variables within the context of DSEM (e.g., via exploratory factor analysis).
+Large shifts in the measurement model across time points can change the meaning of the latent factor and may render a time series model inappropriate.}

-\section{Time series models}
+\section{Time Series Models}

-Time series models have become indispensable tools in various scientific disciplines, including psychology, for analyzing temporal data.
-Originally developed for single-case studies and econometric data \cite{Box1968,Hamilton1994}, time series analysis has been increasingly applied to understand dynamic processes within individuals \cite{hamaker2021dynamic}.

-In psychology, such single-case experimental designs leverage longer time series from individuals to explore and describe underlying psychological processes.

-Autoregressive $\operatorname{AR}$ \cite{Box1968} or moving average ($\operatorname{MA}$) models and their combination $\operatorname{ARMA}$\cite{BoxJenkinsBook}, or more advanced variants like autoregressive conditional heteroscedasticity ($\operatorname{ARCH}$) models \cite{ARCH} and their generalized form $\operatorname{GARCH}$ \cite{GARCH}, are standard statistical tools for modeling such data.\footnote{Alternative approaches, including continuous time models \cite{Voelkle2013} and seasonal extensions of ARMA (e.g., SARIMA; LIT), are not discussed here as they have not yet been applied to DLCSEM.}

-AR models are often seen as more appropriate for behavior that is caused by regular, stable, internal mechanisms, such as addictive behaviors or progression of depressive symptoms \cite{bulteel}.
-MA models are more dynamic in the sense that external, occasional events affect the change process, such as for occasional smokers or drinkers (e.g., \cite{Velicer1996}).
-The attention in the following will be focused on the $\operatorname{AR}$ models of order 1, because these models offer good flexibility, are parsimonious and can describe in a simple way complex psychological processes that are suitable for this didactical work.
+\chg{Longitudinal data call for time-series models that describe how variables influence one another across successive time points, allowing us to study dynamic processes within individuals \citep[e.g.,][]{Hamaker2021}.
+One such approach, which we adopt in this section, is the autoregressive ($\operatorname{AR}$) model \cite{Box1968}.
+This time series structure is particularly suitable for behaviors driven by regular, stable internal mechanisms, including addictive behaviors or the progression of depressive symptoms \cite{Bulteel2018}.}\footnote{\chg{An alternative are moving average ($\operatorname{MA}$) models, which are more dynamic in the sense that external, occasional events affect the change process, such as in the case of occasional smokers or drinkers \citep[e.g.,][]{Velicer1996}.
+It is also possible to use their combination, \citep[$\operatorname{ARMA}$;][]{Box2015}, or more advanced variants such as autoregressive conditional heteroscedasticity ($\operatorname{ARCH}$) models \cite{Engle1982} and their generalized form \citep[$\operatorname{GARCH}$;][]{Bollerslev1986}.
+Other alternative approaches, including continuous-time models \cite{Voelkle2013} and seasonal extensions of ARMA (e.g., SARIMA; LIT), have not yet been applied to DLCSEM.}}